 Integrating GIS and Asset Management Systems: Lessons from the Field

-Over the last several years, we’ve seen GIS evolve from a specialized technical tool into a true enterprise platform.
-What used to live primarily with planners, engineers, or GIS specialists is now increasingly accessed—and relied upon—by operations teams, finance, leadership, IT, and field crews alike.
+Over the last decade, we’ve seen GIS evolve from a specialized technical tool into a true enterprise platform.
+What once lived primarily with planners, engineers, or GIS specialists is now increasingly accessed and relied upon by operations teams, finance, leadership, IT, and field crews alike.

-That shift has driven a growing need for people across organizations to visualize, update, and understand asset information in a geographic context.
-Maps are no longer “nice to have.”
-They’ve become one of the most intuitive ways to make sense of complex systems, especially for organizations responsible for building, operating, and maintaining public infrastructure.
+That shift has incited a growing need for people across organizations to visualize, plan, model, update, and understand asset information in a geographic context.
+Maps are now recognized as one of the most intuitive ways to make sense of complex systems, especially for organizations responsible for building, operating, and maintaining infrastructure.
+Naturally, enterprise asset management (EAM) systems play a vital role in asset-centric activities and workflows.
+We believe the topic of how to practically, efficiently, and effectively bring GIS and EAM together deserves some airtime.

-At Gartrell Group, we’ve spent years helping utilities and public-sector organizations think through how GIS and EAM systems should work together.
-We’ve learned—sometimes the hard way—that successful integration isn’t about chasing the latest technology trend or buying into the idea of a single system that magically does everything.
-It’s about thoughtful design, clarity of purpose, and a strong appreciation for how people actually use these systems day to day.
+At the Gartrell Group, we’ve been on a journey with multiple utilities and public agencies, thinking through how GIS and EAM systems should work together.
+We’ve learned, sometimes the hard way, that successful integration isn’t about chasing the latest technology trend or buying into the promise of a single system that magically does everything.
+It’s about thoughtful design, clarity of purpose, and a solid appreciation for how people actually use these systems in their day-to-day work.

-This post shares a few of the lessons and principles we’ve found most useful for organizations contemplating (or rethinking) their GIS–EAM integration strategy.
+This post shares a few lessons and principles we believe may be useful for organizations contemplating or rethinking their GIS and EAM integration strategy.

 Navigating a Crowded Solution Space